-- (i) State Financial Corporation (SFC): As a State Financial Corporation, MANIDCO started its Term Loan Lending Activities from the year 1986-87 to 1992-93, providing financial assistance to Tiny & Cottage, Small Scale Industries, Hotel Industries and Transport Industries etc. in the State of Manipur under the Refinance Scheme of Industrial Development Bank of India (IDBI) and Small Industries Development Bank of India (SIDBI). - (ii) State Industrial Development Corporation (SIDC): As a State Industrial Development Corporation, MANIDCO participated investment to subsidiary/ joint sector projects (industrial units) with the insistence of the State Government. - (iii) State Industrial Infrastructure Development Corporation (SIIDC)/ Engineering Cell: As a State Industrial Infrastructure Development Cell, MANIDCO has been undertaking Construction and Design Services for various civil construction works in the State of Manipur.
-Some of the works are funded externally/centrally and some are State sponsored projects.
+- A. State Financial Corporation (SFC): As a State Financial Corporation, MANIDCO started its Term Loan Lending Activities from the year 1986-87 to 1992-93, providing financial assistance to Tiny & Cottage, Small Scale Industries, Hotel Industries and Transport Industries etc. in the State of Manipur under the Refinance Scheme of Industrial Development Bank of India (IDBI) and Small Industries Development Bank of India (SIDBI). - B. State Industrial Development Corporation (SIDC): As a State Industrial Development Corporation, MANIDCO participated investment to subsidiary/joint sector projects (industrial units) with the insistence of the State Government. - C. State Industrial Infrastructure Development Corporation (SIIDC)/ Engineering Cell: As a State Industrial Infrastructure Development Cell, MANIDCO has been undertaking Construction and Design Services for various civil construction works in the State of Manipur.
+Some of the works taken up are - i.
+State Financial Corporation (SFC): As a State Financial Corporation, MANIDCO started its Term Loan Lending Activities from the year 1986-87 to 1992-93, providing financial assistance to Tiny & Cottage, Small Scale Industries, Hotel Industries and Transport Industries etc. in the State of Manipur under the Refinance Scheme of Industrial Development Bank of India (IDBI) and Small Industries Development Bank of India (SIDBI) - ii.
+State Industrial Development Corporation (SIDC): As a State Industrial Development Corporation, MANIDCO participated investment to subsidiary/joint sector projects (industrial units) with the insistence of the State Government. - iii.
+State Industrial Infrastructure Development Corporation (SIIDC)/ Engineering Cell: As State Industrial Infrastructure Development Cell, MANIDCO has been undertaking Construction and Design Services for various civil construction works in the State of Manipur.